-Citizens of the US, Canada, the UK, Ireland, Australia, New Zealand and some Western European countries do not need visas to enter Mexico as tourists for less than 180 days.
+Citizens of the US, Canada, the UK, Ireland, Australia, New Zealand, Japan and most EU countries do not need visas to enter Mexico as tourists for less than 180 days.
 Other Europeans can stay for ninety days.
 Non-US citizens travelling via the US, however, may need a US visa.

-Visas, obtainable only through a consulate (in person or by mail), are required by nationals of South Africa and most poor countries, as well as by anyone entering Mexico to work, to study or for stays longer than six months.
+Visas, obtainable only through a consulate (in person or by mail), are required by nationals of South Africa and many developing countries, as well as by anyone entering Mexico to work, to study or for stays longer than six months.
 Business visitors usually need a Business Authorization Card available from consulates, but nationals of countries exempt from a tourist visa can enter on business for up to thirty days on a tourist card.
-For more detailed information on who needs a visa, visit the website of the Instituto Nacional de Migración at
+For more detailed information on who needs a visa, visit the website of the Instituto Nacional de Migración.

-Tourist cards and the derecho do no inmigrante
+Tourist cards and the derecho de no inmigrante

 Tourist cards are otherwise free, and if you’re flying direct, you should get one on the plane, or from the airline before leaving.
-A good travel agent should be able to arrange one for you, too, and there are usually plenty at Mexico City and other big airports.
-They’re also issued by Mexican consulates (every major US city and most border towns have one), in person or by post.
+A good travel agent should be able to arrange one for you, too, and they’re also issued by Mexican consulates (every major US city and most border towns have one), in person or by post.
 Finally, failing all these options, you should be able to get tourist cards at airports or border crossings on arrival.
 However, if they’ve run out, you’ll have to twiddle your thumbs until the next batch comes in, and if your passport is not issued by a rich Western country, you may encounter difficulty in persuading border officials to give you a card at all; it’s therefore preferable to get one in advance.
 Entering from Belize or Guatemala, it’s not unknown for border posts to run out of tourist cards, or for officials to (illegally) demand a fee for issuing them.
-To find the address of an embassy or consulate not listed here, see under “Representaciones” at
+To find the address of an embassy or consulate not listed here, see under “Representaciones” at sre.gob.mx.

 Most people officially need a passport to pick up their tourist card, but for US and Canadian citizens entering by land, all that’s required is proof of citizenship (an original birth certificate or notarized copy, for instance, or naturalization papers), along with some form of photo ID (such as a driver’s licence).
 Passports are still best, however.

 A tourist card is valid for a single entry only, so if you intend to enter and leave Mexico more than once you should pick up two or three.
 On the card, you are asked how long you intend to stay.
 Always apply for longer than you need, since getting an extension is a frustrating and time-consuming business.
 You don’t always get the time you’ve asked for and at land borders with Belize and Guatemala, they sometimes only give fifteen or thirty days (though they may give you more if you specifically ask).
-Immigration officers sometimes ask to see bank statements or other proof of sufficient funds for your stay, especially if you look poor (or are from a poor country).
+Immigration officers sometimes ask to see bank statements or other proof of sufficient funds for your stay, especially if they judge that you do not look sufficiently wealthy (or are from a developing country).